rudyberends/homebridge-loxone-proxy/README.md

 When enabled, all LightControllerV2 moods are mapped to a homekit switch.
 All Switches from  the same LightController will be grouped together.
 In homeKit this works as a radio switch, so only one switch (mood) can be active at the same time.
 Mixing moods is not possible.

 ### Exclusions
-To exclude Itemtypes from being mapped, they can be added to the Exclussions section in the config.
-Use a comma-seperated list for multiple ItemTypes.
+To exclude Itemtypes from being mapped, add them to the Exclusions section in the config as a comma-separated list.
+Matching is case-sensitive — the case of the item type names is considered when comparing entries.

 <img width="748" alt="filters" src="https://github.com/rudyberends/homebridge-loxone-proxy/assets/75836217/c61daa1b-83aa-467b-a258-8b648a6f575e">

 The itemtype name can be found in the "mapped items" table.

 ### Room Filter
 The roomfilter List can fuction as a filter for certain rooms.
-Use a comma-seperated list for multiple Rooms.
+Add room names in lowercase (matching is performed against lowercase names).
+Use a comma-seperated list for multiple rooms.
 Depending on the roomfilter Type, this serves as an inclusion, or exclusion list.

 ## Manual mapping
 Some items cannot be mapped automatically and require a naming convention to be recognized.
 For example, giving all Brightness sensors the convention "MH0'XX'" in Loxone Config